woocommerce/woocommerce-admin/docs/documentation.md

 ## 1. Create a markdown documentation file

+Use `npm run docs` to generate a `README.md` for your new component.
+This will create a basic documentation file containing the component name, description comment, component props, and a placeholder section for example usage.

-Create a `README.md` file in the component directory.
-You can start with the documentation for a simple component as a reference (we recommend the [Card component](https://raw.githubusercontent.com/woocommerce/woocommerce-admin/master/packages/components/src/card/README.md)).
-Typically the markdown file has a description of the component, example usage, and a table describing the available props.
+Edit the documentation file for completeness.
+We recommend using a simple component as a reference (like the [Card component](https://raw.githubusercontent.com/woocommerce/woocommerce-admin/master/packages/components/src/card/README.md)).

 ## 2. Create a JavaScript example file